codepo8/developer-advocacy-handbook/recording-talks.md

 feels there is enough space, remember that people might watch the conference on older computers or even mobile devices.
 It makes sense to err on the side of caution when it comes to how much you can show on screen and how big your font settings should be.
+I tend to create my slides with that in mind and keep one rectangle on screen free for my face to appear in.
+You can even make that part of the design.

 ## Use accessibility features to add extra video value